-The DSO should, in an hourly settled meter point, meter values at each shift of hour.
+The DSO should, in a settled meter point, meter values at each shift of imbalance settlement period.
 The DSO is recommended to perform data acquisition as soon as possible after the delivery day.

 The handling of consumption metering will be done in accordance with existing national rules.